cloudfoundry/docs-deploying-cf/openstack/install_cf_openstack.html.md

 ### What is happening now? ###

-The first time you deploy a bosh release it will compile every package that it needs for your deployment.
+The first time you deploy a BOSH release it will compile every package that it needs for your deployment.
 You will see something like:

 <pre class="terminal">
 Compiling packages